Lass-Sillah/30_Day_Homelab/day-00-README.md

 ## Architecture

-The lab runs on a single Proxmox hypervisor (EliteDesk), managed headless from a MacBook M1 with dual monitors.
+The lab runs on a single Proxmox hypervisor (EliteDesk).
 All VMs sit behind a pfSense firewall that routes between five network segments:

 | Segment | Bridge | Subnet | Purpose |
 |---------|--------|--------|---------|